-With a few exceptions, until the early 1950s, the only color offered for a new home appliance was a standard white finish.
+With few exceptions, until the early 1950s, the only color offered for a new home appliance was a standard white finish.
 Then, seven pastel shades were introduced; stratford yellow, sherwood green, cadet blue, turquoise, woodtone brown, petal pink and canary yellow.
-By 1960, three of these shades -canary yellow, turquoise and petal pink- had been established as the standard finishes.
-This meant that one could have a color-coordinated kitchen, for an extra fee.
-Of course, you could still get a white washer, dryer, dishwasher, stove or refrigerator and not have to pay extra.
+By 1960, three of these shades -canary yellow, turquoise and petal pink- had been established as the standard color finishes.
+It was common for a colored appliance to cost a bit more than one with a white finish.

-By the early 1970s, the original pastel home appliance colors had been phased out.
-The latest home appliances -on sale at the local shopping mall Sears, Penney's or Ward's- would be available in the colors seen above.
-The Coppertone finish, in stores by 1961, was the first of the new 1960s colors.
-Avocado Green and Harvest Gold followed, in 1965.
-These three shades remained in vogue until new appliance colors -such as almond and onyx- were introduced in 1977.
+By the mid-1960s, pastel colors were being phased out.
+The latest appliances -on sale at the local shopping mall Sears, Penney's or Ward's- would be available in "earth tone" colors.
+The Coppertone finish, in stores by mid-1960, was the first of these new shades.
+Avocado Green debuted in 1967, with the Harvest Gold finish introduced in 1969.
+These three appliance colors remained in vogue until the early 1980s.